 1. Sugared Drinks

-Fruit juices, energy drinks, and soft drinks all abound in fructose, often derived from high-fructose corn syrup.
-This extra sugar can aggravate conditions, including insulin resistance and weight gain.
+Fruit juices, energy drinks, and soft drinks are high in fructose, often from high-fructose corn syrup.
+This added sugar can worsen health problems like insulin resistance and weight gain.

 2. Processed Snacks